devosm1030/minute-spa/packages/VanillaUiRouter/README.md

 A lightweight, client-side router for single-page applications (SPAs) that handles navigation, route registration, authentication, and lifecycle management.
 This is a standalone component of the minute-spa browser SPA application framework (work in progress).

+This module is a component of the Minute SPA framework (https://github.com/devosm1030/minute-spa), but is an standalone component that can be used independently of the framework.

 Zero dependencies - use in your project via NPM, or simply clone the code right into your project for a truly vanilla experience that requires no packagers or bundlers!

 ## Table of Contents